arttonoyan/Mapper/README.md

             });
 ```

-Yoc can use "Ignore" functions:
+You can use "Ignore" functions:
 ```
 Mapper.MapConfiguration(cfg =>
             {